cruise-automation/isopod/README.md

 Buffers](https://github.com/protocolbuffers/protobuf), so they are strongly typed and consumed directly by the Kubernetes API.

-With Isopod, configuration are scripted in [Starlark](https://github.com/google/starlark-go), a Python dialect by Google also used by [Bazel](https://github.com/bazelbuild/bazel) and [Buck](https://github.com/facebook/buck) build systems.
+With Isopod, configurations are scripted in [Starlark](https://github.com/google/starlark-go), a Python dialect by Google also used by [Bazel](https://github.com/bazelbuild/bazel) and [Buck](https://github.com/facebook/buck) build systems.
 Isopod offers runtime